 The hydrogen bomb is a very powerful bomb, and its destructive power comes from the rapid release of energy during the nuclear fusion of hydrogen isotopes; that is deuterium and tritium, using an atom bomb as a trigger.
 These are more complex than atomic bombs.
 We can name the hydrogen bomb as a thermonuclear weapon.

-In brief, the fusion reaction, two hydrogen isotopes which are deuterium and tritium fuse to form helium, releasing energy.
-That is why it is called a hydrogen bomb.
-The centre of the bomb has a very large number of tritium and deuterium.
-Nuclear fusion is triggered by few atomic bombs placed in the outer cover of the bomb.
+In brief, the fusion reaction initiates when two hydrogen isotopes which are deuterium and tritium fuse to form helium, releasing energy.
+That is why we call it a hydrogen bomb.
+There, the centre of the bomb has a very large number of tritium and deuterium.
+However, nuclear fusion triggers by a few atomic bombs placed in the outer cover of the bomb.
 They start to split and release neutrons and X-ray from Uranium.
-A chain reaction will start as described earlier.
+A chain reaction will start afterwards, releasing energy.
 This energy causes the fusion reaction to occur at high pressures and high temperatures in the core region.
-When this reaction happens, the released energy causes the uranium in outer regions to undergo fission reactions releasing more energy.
+When this reaction happens, the released energy causes the uranium in outer regions of the bomb to undergo fission reactions releasing more energy.
 Therefore, the core triggers few atomic bomb explosions too.

 What is Atomic Bomb?